fallen-icarus/cardano-options/README.md

 However, since closing Proposal UTxOs implies no new Proposal UTxO outputs, there are no outputs to check.

-If there is ever an invalid Proposal UTxO (ie, a Proposal UTxO with a `ProposalDatum` but no proposal beacons), it can be spent with this method; the proposal smart contract would not need to be executed.
+If there is ever an invalid Proposal UTxO (ie, a UTxO with a `ProposalDatum` but no proposal beacons), it can be spent with this method; the proposal smart contract would not need to be executed.

-##### Updating Proposal UTxOs
+#### Updating Proposal UTxOs

 Updating Proposal UTxOs in-place can be done regardless of whether beacons must be changed.
 The steps are identical to closing Proposal UTxOs, except you now create Proposal UTxO outputs as well.
-Since there are now outputs, the outputs will be checked by the proposal beacon script and must comply to the same requirements as when creating Proposal UTxOs.
+Since there are now outputs, the outputs will be checked by the proposal beacon script and must comply with the same requirements as when creating Proposal UTxOs.

 If no beacons need to be minted/burned, the proposal beacon script must be executed as a staking script using `CreateCloseOrUpdateProposals`.
 If beacons *do* need to be minted/burned, then the proposal beacon script must be executed as a minting policy using the same redeemer.

-##### Purchasing Proposal UTxOs
+#### Purchasing Proposal UTxOs

 At a high-level, purchasing a proposal involves sending the premium payment to the writer's payment address and creating a new Active UTxO for that contract at the writer's options address.
 The new Active UTxO must be tagged with the proper beacons so that it can be easily found off-chain.
 The buyer can keep the newly minted Key NFT for this contract.
+The beacons attached to the original Proposal UTxO must be burned (or recycled).

 At a low-level, all of the following must be true: